Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Stacked bar charts

 Stacked bar charts use color to show an additional dimension.
 To do this, each bar is split into a set of dimension items, distinguished by color, while maintaining the total bar height.
-Review `Color for data visualization` for more about choosing colors for stacked bar charts.
+Review [Color for data visualizations](#color-for-data-visualizations) for more about choosing colors for stacked bar charts.

 ![stacked bar chart](/images/stacked-bar-chart.svg "stacked bar chart")